klearliu/clear-learns-unity/README.md

 Today I covered:
 1) Create new project
 2) Import assests and open Prototype
+   - Assets > Import Package > Custom Package
-3) Add object to scene
+4) Add object to scene
-4) Reposition obstacles
+5) Reposition obstacles

+# Jan 17, 2024

+5) Locate Camera and Run the Game
+  - select camera from play and press 'F' to focus on it
+  - to run the game hit the play button